The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Circular scale space theory

 At this point let us relate the heat equation

-on a Riemannian manifold $M$ with Laplace-Beltrami operator $\Delta$ for functions $u : M \times [0,\infty)\rightarrow \RR$ with some initial condition $u(\cdot,0)=f$ (e.g. \citet[Section IV.3]{Sakai1996}) to scale space axiomatics.
-Using the Fourier transform, the heat equation can be solved in the spectral domain such that the unique solution of (\ref{heat:eq}) is given by the convolution of the initial condition with the usual Gaussian $x\mapsto \phi(x/\sqrt{h})/\sqrt{h}$ (in case of $M=\RR$) and the wrapped Gaussian $z\mapsto K_h(z)$ (in case of $M=\SS$), if the convolution exists; where in the circular case $\Delta = D^2$.
-Requiring that equality (\ref{heat:eq}) holds only for the signs of both sides is another axiom frequently found in the scale space literature (e.g. \cite{Lindeberg2011}).
-This translates at once to the circular setting.
+on a Riemannian manifold $M$ with Laplace--Beltrami operator $\Delta$ for functions $u : M \times[0,\infty)\rightarrow\RR$ with some initial condition $u(\cdot,0)=f$ (e.g., Sakai \cite{Sakai1996}, Section IV.3) to scale space axiomatics.
+Using the Fourier transform, the heat equation can be solved in the spectral domain such that the unique solution of (\ref{heat:eq}) is given by the convolution of the initial condition with the usual Gaussian $x\mapsto\phi(x/\sqrt{h})/\sqrt{h}$ (in case of $M=\RR$) and the wrapped Gaussian $z\mapsto K_h(z)$ (in case of $M=\SS$), if the convolution exists; where in the circular case $\Delta= D^2$.
+Requiring that equality~(\ref{heat:eq}) holds only for the signs of both sides at proper local maxima or minima, that is, that maxima and minima are not enhanced under smoothing, is another axiom frequently found in the scale space literature.
+This axiom has been used by Babaud \textit{et~al.} \cite{BWBD86}, for deriving the Gaussian as the unique scale space kernel in 1D.
+Later on, Lindeberg \cite{Lindeberg2011} emphasised that nonenhancement of local extrema distinguishes the Gaussian from other scale space kernels such as the ones corresponding to the so-called $\alpha$ scale spaces.
+However, if one goes beyond scale space representations that can be expressed in terms of convolutions with kernels, this property can also be fulfilled.
+For instance, nonenhancement of local extrema has been established in Weickert \cite{Weickert1998}, Section~2.4.2, for a family of nonlinear diffusion evolutions.
+Similar reasonings can be used in the circular setting as well.